 We believe that the most robust knowledge can be found when human reason, respected in its own right, is guided by the light of faith.
 Our Faculty value the necessary and fruitful partnership between philosophy and theology, creating a communal learning environment suffused with this interdisciplinary approach.
-This is what our students come here for.
+This is why students come to DSPT.

 Faith seeking understanding turns to philosophy, realizing that philosophical truths can help us to better understand theological principles.
 At DSPT, I am not only able to study Aristotle and St. Thomas, but to study them with an eye toward how their thought can be utilized and made pertinent to contemporary conversations. - Dean Covalt, CCMA, Concentration in Systematic and Philosophical Theology

 Since the 13th century, Dominican educational centers have incorporated the works of ancient Greek philosophers, of Muslim and Jewish scholars, and of many contemporary philosophers and theologians.
-Remaining rooted in this tradition, our students and professors engage in conversations inside and outside of the classroom that are not bound by particular ideologies.
+Remaining rooted in this tradition, our students and professors engage in conversations inside and outside of the classroom, exploring a variety of ideologies and concerns of contemporary culture.

 My students appreciate that they can reflect on realities that are suppressed in secular contexts.
 Thinking about God, for example, is a genuine philosophical concern; in the thought of Aristotle and Plato this topic predates Christianity.
 The space in which to think is wider here than it would be on most campuses. - Fr.
 Anselm Ramelow, OP, Professor of Philosophy